Australia has a long history of freedom from the major animal diseases such as foot-and-mouth disease and avian influenza H5N1.

 - a serious infectious disease of uncertain cause, which may be a new disease.

 The Australian Government Department of Agriculture and Water Resources maintains a national list of notifiable animal and aquatic diseases on its website which is regularly updated.
-Below is a list of disease for animals and aquatic species.
+Below are links to lists of diseases for animals and aquatic species.

 Have you spotted anything unusual?